Steiner Type Packing Problems in Digraphs: A Survey: Abstract

 \section{Abstract}

 Graph packing problem is one of the central problems in graph theory and combinatorial optimization.
 The famous Steiner tree packing problem in undirected graphs has become an well-established area.
-It is natural to extend this problem to digraphs.
+It is natural to extend this problem to digraphs, and such problems in digraphs are called directed Steiner type packing problems.